marcusnestor/WindowsCrazy/_posts/2020-07-09-simple-steps-to-download-windows-10-version-1809-media-creation-tool.md

  	<li>You have to choose which media to use from the options <strong>USB flash drive</strong> or <strong>ISO file</strong> and then click the <strong>Next</strong> button.</li>
  	<li>The setup files will start to download and once the process gets completed, you have to click the <strong>Finish</strong> button.</li>
 </ol>
-<h2 id="2">Conclusion:</h2>
+<h2 id="2">Wrap-up:</h2>
-Hopefully, this article assisted you to learn information on how to <strong>Download Windows 10 version 1809 Media Creation Tool</strong>.
+We hope that the above article assisted you on how to <strong>Download Windows 10 version 1809 Media Creation Tool</strong>.
 You just follow the steps to download the media creation tool quickly on your PC.
-Don't forget to share your <strong>comments</strong> in the below section.
+Share your <strong>comments/feedback</strong> in the below section.
 We appreciate your presence in <a href="https://windowscrazy.com/"><strong>Windows Crazy</strong></a>.